About the museum

 Board of Directors

-Museums Lolland-Falsters The board, cf. the museum's articles of association, consists of November 27, 2017 af syv board members, of which to municipally appointed (one member fra Guldborgsund and Lolland, respectively municipalities) and an employee-elected member, three: members elected of a selection panel on the basis of relevant competencies and a member elected by the board to supplement competencies:
+Museum Lolland-Falsters The board, cf. the museum's articles of association, consists of November 27, 2017 af syv board members, of which to municipally appointed (one member fra Guldborgsund and Lolland, respectively municipalities) and an employee-elected member, three: members elected of a selection panel on the basis of relevant competencies and a member elected by the board to supplement competencies:

 Michael Fagerlund, chairman, provost of Falster provost (appointed by election panel, insight into economics, law and public management)